 Accordingly, you need a German current account that allows internet banking to use paydirekt so it's not relevant for users outside the country.
 There's also buyer protection according to the providers.
 Moreover, paydirekt adheres to the German data protection regulations.
 But paydirekt isn't as popular as PayPal yet.

-If you'd like to integrate paydirekt into WordPress, a free plugin is available (under "technical connection").
+If you also want to integrate paydirekt under WordPress, the provider provides a free plugin (there under "technical connection").

 The Dutch company Adyen is one of the most successful pay services in the world and yet few people have ever heard of it.
 That’s because Adyen acts as a payment service provider in the background.